310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Madara %}
-Hrm~ Actually, maybe I’m the only one he rejects now… Maybe he thinks I have some kind of ulterior motive…
+Hm~ Actually, maybe I’m the only one he rejects now… Maybe he thinks I have some kind of ulterior motive…

 Or, well, maybe he thinks I’m annoying, so he just simply hates me.
 {% endbubble %}